Cal Poly Biological Sciences offers three graduate degree programs at the Master's level.

 This new degree program accepts 10 candidates per year in Biological Sciences, Biomedical Engineering or Animal Science.
 It is a two-year program offering candidates a year of training.
 In place of the thesis as a culminating experience, students are required to complete a non-traditional Comprehensive Exam that includes a 9-month internship in a stem cell research laboratory, a quarter-long project course at Cal Poly, a written report of their internship research, a written report of their quarter-long project course, and an oral presentation of their internship research.
 This degree prepares candidates to go into industry at laboratories conducting stem cell research work, or to pursue a doctorate in the field.

 Fall 2014 Application deadline is 1 February 2014.

-This deadline is a departmental policy, and differs from the University deadline listed in the current catalog.
-All materials listed below must be received by Admissions (using the CSUMentor) and/or the Graduate Coordinator by this date.
-Admission is for Fall quarter only.
+This deadline is a departmental policy and differs from the university deadline listed in the current catalog.
+All materials listed below must be received by Admissions (using the CSUMentor) and/or the Biological Sciences Graduate Coordinator by this date.
+Admission is for fall quarter only.